Hair loss and thinning are becoming common problems nowadays due to stress, pollution, hormonal imbalances, and unhealthy lifestyles.

 - It may help reduce hair loss and premature graying.

-A review published in Pharmaceuticals (PMC9578824) supports the use of He Shou Wu for treating alopecia and improving the health of hair follicles.
+A review published in Pharmaceuticals (PMC9578824) supports the use of He Shou Wu to treat alopecia and improve hair follicle health.

 2. Ginseng